Environmental Sustainability Commitment

 Materials and Waste

-- We aim to implement a materials inventory.
-This will enable us to keep a track of what we have, what we use, and what and how we discard materials.
+• We have implemented a materials inventory.
+This enables us to keep a track of what we have, what we use, and what and how we discard materials.

 Programme of Events

-- Due to the variety of the venues that we use, it is difficult to guarantee that they can or do consider their environmental impact.
+• Due to the variety of the venues that we use, it is difficult to guarantee that they can or do consider their environmental impact.
+We check if a venue has an ‘Environmental Sustainability Policy’ but this is not always possible.

 Digital Impact